Envirometrix/PredictiveSoilMapping/docs/Soil_covariates.md

 ### Soil covariate data sources (30–100 m resolution) {#soil-covs-30m}

 Adding relevant covariates that can explain distribution of soil properties increases accuracy of spatial predictions.
-Hence prior to generating predictions of soil properties, it is a good idea to invest into preparing a list of Remote Sensing (RS), geomorphological/lithologic and DEM-based covariates that could potentially help explain spatial distribution of OCS.
-Since 2016, there are many high resolution (30–250 m) covariates with global coverage, and that are publicly available without restrictions.
+Hence prior to generating predictions of soil properties, it is a good idea to invest into preparing a list of Remote Sensing (RS), geomorphological/lithologic and DEM-based covariates that could potentially help explain spatial distribution of soil properties and classes.
+There are now many high resolution (30–250 m) covariates with global coverage, and that are publicly available without restrictions.
 Both spatial detail, accessibility and accuracy of RS-based products has been growing exponentially and there is now evidence that that trend is going to slow down in the coming decades [@Herold2016].

 The most relevant publicly available remote sensing-based covariates that can be downloaded and used to improve predictive soil mapping at high spatial resolutions are, for example: